+- Your Narrative has three sections:

+- Project Justification

+- Project Work Plan

-- Your Narrative has three sections-Project Justification, Project Work Plan, and Project Results - 7-page maximum - Refer to the review criteria in section E of the Notice of Funding Opportunity
+- Project Results

+- 7-page maximum

+- Refer to the review criteria in the Notice of Funding Opportunity

 So, to recap: Your Narrative has three sections-Project Justification, Project Work Plan, and Project Results, and you have seven pages for it.
 The sections are all equally important.
 Write clearly, address what we ask you to address, and keep an eye on those review criteria.
 We're telling you here exactly what the reviewers will look for, so make it easy for them to find it and understand it.